Seredyna-Buda

-Seredyna-Buda (Середина-Буда) is a city in Shostka Raion of Sumy Oblast of northeastern Ukraine.
+Seredyna-Buda (Середина-Буда, /uk/) is a city in Shostka Raion of Sumy Oblast of northeastern Ukraine.
 It was the administrative center of Seredyna-Buda Raion until it was abolished on 18 July 2020.
 It is located on Bryansk to Konotop branch line and is served by the railway station Zernove.
 Population: In 2001, the population was 7,500.

 Geography

 Seredina-Buda is located on the border of Ukraine with Russia, on the slopes of the Central Russian Upland.
 The climate is moderately continental.
 Winter is cool, summer is not hot.
 The average temperature in July is +19 °C, in January -7.5 °C. The maximum amount of precipitation falls in the summer in the form of rain.
 The average annual amount is from 650 mm.

 Seredina-Buda is located in the Desna River basin (Dnieper basin).
 The territory is covered with coniferous and deciduous forests.
 The most common forests are pine, oak-linden and oak.
 The forests are rich in mushrooms and berries.